JuliaLang/julia/doc/src/manual/metaprogramming.md

 data.

 !!! warning
-    Metaprogramming is a powerful tool, but introduces complexity that makes it more difficult to understand code.
+    Metaprogramming is a powerful tool, but it introduces complexity that can make code more difficult to understand.
 It should typically be used only when other approaches such as [higher order functions](@ref man-anonymous-functions) cannot be applied.

     `eval`, `Meta.parse`, and defining new macros should be typically used as a last resort.
 It